Unleash/unleash/website/docs/reference/activation-strategies.md

 An activation strategy is assigned to one [feature flag](/reference/feature-toggles) in one [environment](/reference/environments).
 For a feature flag to be enabled in a given context, such as for a user or application, at least one of the feature flag's activation strategies must resolve to true.

 You can copy activation strategies from one environment to the other, but the different strategy configurations do not stay in sync.
 The `default` activation strategy is a gradual rollout to 100% of users, which means that the flag is enabled for everyone.
 You can use rollout percentage, [constraints](#constraints), targeting, and strategy variants to further define your activation strategies.
-You can also define custom activation strategies.

 ![A feature flag with two strategies](/img/activation-strategies-example.png)